This delicious Instant Pot Vegetable Soup recipe is full of flavour and so easy to make. Enjoy a bowl (or two) of this light and healthy comfort food!

 Pressure Cook: Secure the lid and set the steam release valve to the “Sealing” position.
 Press the “Manual” or “Pressure Cook” button (depending on model) and set to cook for 2 minutes (high pressure).
 Once the cook time is over, let the pressure naturally release for 10 minutes.
 After the 10 minutes is up, release the remaining pressure by turning the steam release valve to the “Venting” position.
 Once the pin drops open the lid.

 Stir Through Final Ingredients: Remove the parmesan rind and bay leaves.
 Stir in the chopped spinach, dill and lemon juice.
-Season to taste with salt (or Herbamare) and pepper.
+Season to taste with salt (or Herbamare) or this bouillon powder and pepper.

 Serve: Soup’s on!
 Add a garnish if you like.
 Some options include parmesan, dollop of yogurt or sour cream, pesto, etc. Grab a spoon and enjoy!